 Eminent women appeal for EU help on Palestine

-Israel's West Bank annexation "was conceived almost entirely by men" and will crush the "dignity and rights" of Palestinian women even further, a group of 40 women leaders have said.
+Israel's West Bank annexation "was conceived almost entirely by men" and would crush the "dignity and rights" of Palestinian women still further, a group of 40 prominent women have said.

 The move "would unravel half a century of efforts for peace in the region" and posed "an existential threat to Palestinians, to Israelis, to regional stability, and to an already fragile global order," Wednesday's (1 July) open letter said.